-Now that you understand how MySuper and super choice works, the next question is: which one should you join?
-In making this choice, it helps to first understand the different types of super funds and their various market segments.
+Now that you understand how MySuper and super choice works, the next question is: which fund should you join?
+When making this choice, it helps to first understand the different types of super funds and their various market segments.

-Recall how modern superannuation started as part of the industrial award system and how this meant employers paid most super contributions as part of the superannuation guarantee scheme.
-It should therefore come as no surprise that most super funds used to be highly involved with employers, rather than work directly with individual members.
+It should, therefore, come as no surprise that most super funds used to be highly involved with employers, rather than work directly with individual members.
 It should also not surprise you that this led to superannuation funds being very focused on employer administration needs, rather than on individual members.

-However, following the introduction of super choice in 2005 and MySuper in 2013 the focus of superannuation funds shifted from being on employers to be much more on the members - people like you.
+Following the introduction of super choice in 2005 and MySuper in 2013, however, the focus of superannuation funds shifted from being on employers to being much more on the members - people like you.

-Using this background, we will now walk through the types of funds that are available, being:
+Using this background, we will now walk through the types of funds that are available:

 Workplace super funds are those that are available to employers, whether they are private sector companies, public sector agencies or government departments.